12 Tips for Asking for (and Getting) Time Off From Work

 Many organizations have a lean staffing plan, and that means that every worker is missed when they take time away from the job.
 That may make it tougher to get time off, especially if you try to ask at the last moment.

 Some employers have a system where vacation is accrued based on time worked.
-Others provide a certain number of weeks which can vary based on years of service.
+Others provide a certain number of weeks, which can vary based on years of service.
 If you’re eligible for paid vacation, you may have to wait until after you’ve been on the job for a certain length of time to be eligible to use it.
-For example, some companies provide paid vacation after a year.
-Others offer time off you can take immediately.
+For example, some companies provide paid vacation after a year, while others offer time off you can take immediately.

 Paid and Unpaid Time Off

 Organizations are not legally required to provide vacation, paid or unpaid, for employees.
-They are legally obligated to provide time off from work for family leave.
+However, some companies are legally obligated to provide time off from work for family leave.

-If you’re not sure what vacation time you have coming, check with your employee manual, manager, or Human Resources department.
+If you’re not sure what vacation time you're entitled to, check with your employee manual, manager, or Human Resources department.

 If your company doesn’t offer vacation pay as a benefit, or if you have used all your paid vacation, you can still ask for time off.
 You most likely won't be paid for the days you take off if you don't have vacation leave to cover them, but your manager may be agreeable to letting you miss work.

 12 Tips to Ask for Time Off From Work